pingwin02/Minion/readme.md

 1. `/info`: Provides information about the bot.
 2. `/kiedy-kolos`: Updates message with events from Google Calendar API.
 3. `/losuj`: Generates a random number within the given range.
-4. `/ping`: Displays information about the bot's latency.
-5. `/purge`: Deletes the specified number of messages.
+4. `/purge`: Deletes the specified number of messages.
-6. `/verify`: Command for student verification.
+5. `/verify`: Command for student verification.

 Additionally, the bot supports the command `!clear`, which deletes messages sent by the bot in the current channel.